 Before, I was a postdoc researcher in the field of molecular visualization at the CEA (Commissariat à l'énergie atomique et aux énergies alternatives).
 I worked on GPU computing for modeling and visualization of huge molecular systems .
 I have developed new molecular metaphors to better understand the dynamics of the evolution of molecular bonds and the representation of Coarse Grain models using hyperboloids .
 I have also worked on molecular visualization using GPU capabilities.

-March 2017-Now CNRS research in the Integrative Biological NMR team at the IPBS, Toulouse, France.
+March 2017-February 2021 CNRS research in the Integrative Biological NMR team at the IPBS, Toulouse, France.
 Using multiscale (Atomistic, Coarse-Grain and Mesoscale) Molecular Dynamics simulations combined with NMR and biophysical assays to understand the host-pathogen interactions during Mycobacterium tuberculosis infection.

 November 2011-February 2017 Research associate position at the Structural Bioinformatics & Computational Biochemistry group at the University of Oxford, Oxford, UK.
 Modeling of cell signaling.
 Membrane proteins aggregation.
 I was funded by a Welcome Trust grant.
 I was using molecular visualization as well as high performance computing to better understand complex systems at cell surfaces.
 Supervisor: Pr.
 M. S.P.
 Sansom